Using Organizations in Craft Console

 Joining an Organization #

 All invites generate an email.
-If the invitee’s email matches an existing account, they will be able to sign in and accept the invite; if there is no account on file, they will create a password and be automatically added to the organization.
+If the invitee’s email matches an existing Craft Console account, the user will be able to sign in and accept the invite; if there is no account on file, they will create a password and be automatically added to the organization.

 Craft Console: Organization Invite Email